domschl/WinSteamOnMac/README.md

 ```

 This will install the Intel x86 version of homebrew to `/usr/local`.
 If you already installed homebrew
-for Apple Silicon, then this version resides in `/opt/homebrew`.
+for Apple Silicon, then that version resides in `/opt/homebrew` and won't be touched.
 This guide will assume that the Apple Silicon
-homebrew is your important version, and will remain the default.
+homebrew is your important version, and will remain the default when working with terminal or using `brew`.
+If you do not have
+an Apple Silicon version of homebrew installed, don't worry, nothing we do here requires that or modifies any of it.

-Do **not** follow the recommendation at the end of the homebrew install script to put `shellenv` into `.zprofile`.
+Do **not** follow the recommendation at the end of the x86-homebrew install script to put `shellenv` into `.zprofile`.
 (That
 would put the x86 Version of Homebrew into your paths, conflicting with an Apple Silicon version of homebrew.
 No paths or
 environment modifications are needed in order to proceed!)